 - Know your internet connection.
 It’s best to stream when you are connected to Wi-Fi, but you can stream over 4G as well.
 If there is not a strong enough connection, the “Start Live Video” button will be grayed out.

 - Check the audio and lighting ahead of time, and whatever you do, try to minimize background and ambient noise.
+A good live streamer needs good equipment, and that includes headphones.
+And not all headphones are created equally.
+If you need help picking out the best headphones for live streaming, check out the reviews at Headphonage.
 While users will expect the production quality to be a bit raw and unrehearsed, be sure that they can see and hear you without undue distractions.
 With Facebook, you can do a test run of Facebook Live on your personal Facebook page by setting your privacy as “Only Me.”